Evengard/cntlm/win32/README.txt

 Cntlm Installation Manual for Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Run setup.exe tool and install the software
+- Run setup.exe installer
-- Edit cntlm.ini in your installation path (or via Start Menu)
+- Edit cntlm.ini
+- Start Cntlm

+Visit http://cntlm.sf.net for HOWTO's and configuration tips.

 Starting and stopping
 ~~~~~~~~~~~~~~~~~~~~~

-Go to the Service management applet:
+You can use Cntlm Start Menu shortcuts to start, stop and configure the application.
+Cntlm is installed as an auto-start service.

+OR:
 Start -> Settings -> Control Panel -> Administrative Tools -> Services

-or

-Start -> Run, write "services.msc" and press enter.

-or
+OR (command line):

-CMD: net start cntlm / net stop cntlm
+net start cntlm
+net stop cntlm

-Or use Cntlm Start Menu shortcuts to start and stop the application.
-By default, Cntlm is installed so as to auto-start on boot.

 Uninstalling
 ~~~~~~~~~~~~
-Stop Cntlm service, run uninstall from Start Menu or your system's
+Stop Cntlm service, run uninstaller from your Start Menu, or use
-Add/Remove Programs application.

-Visit http://cntlm.sf.net for detailed HOWTO's on how to configure Cntlm.
+native Windows "Add/Remove Programs" Control Panel.